frctl/fractal.build/docs/guide/13-customisation/01-template-engines.md

 Template engines for components and documentation pages are loaded separately, using the `fractal.components.engine()` and `fractal.docs.engine()` methods respectively.

-If you don't need to customise the template engine adapter, you can just pass it's package name into the `.engine()` method directly:
+If you don't need to customise the template engine adapter, you can just pass its package name into the `.engine()` method directly:

 ```js
 fractal.components.engine('@frctl/nunjucks'); // use Nunjucks for components